Faith1Matara/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that prints additional 128 withthe value stored
+script that print the result of power divided by divide